betcha-can-t-code-this/parody-php/docs/isa.md

   Add 8-bit immediate value with 8-bit destination register value and put its result to destination register.

+- addb reg8, reg8
+  Add 8-bit source register value with 8-bit destination register value and put its result to destination register.

 - subb #<imm8>, reg8
   Subtract 8-bit immediate value with 8-bit destination register value and put its result to destination register.

+- subb reg8, reg8
+  Subtract 8-bit source register value with 8-bit destination register value and put its result to destination register.

 - mulb #<imm8>, reg8